yu-fung-hang/tech-blogs/Git Commands/README.md

 1. `git stash`: stash your code locally, and return the project to the last commit.
 2. `git pull`: pull commits.
 3. `git stash pop`: auto-merge the conflicted files.

+## Scenario 2: Return back to a historical version

+You have pushed commits to the remote branch but now you want to return back to a historical version.

+1. `git reset --hard ` + commitId.
+2. `git push -f -u origin master`.